What is an International Business Company?

 Click here for a copy of the International Business Companies Regulations.

-Application and Renewal Forms for IBC licences are available here.
+Application and Annual Forms for IBC licences are available here.